mrutkowsky/test_azure_function/readme.md

 This is a test azure function to deploy to function app instance.
+It is also integrated with openai API and can be used in integration with other client as serverless service.